HomeBlogCapability Statement

 • Emergency response & 24/7 dispatch

-3. Past performance — proof
+3. Past performance — the proof

-4. Differentiators — why you
+4. Differentiators — why you specifically

 • “24/7 emergency response within 2 hours of dispatch — documented SLA”